-Cannabidiol — better known as CBD — is a widely popular compound derived from the marijuana plant (Cannabis sativa).
+Cannabidiol — better known as CBD — is a widely popular compound derived from the cannabis plant.

 Although typically available as an oil-based extract, CBD also comes in lozenges, sprays, topical creams, and other forms.

 However, little is known about the effects of CBD on weight loss.

 This article explores the current research on CBD and how it affects your weight.

 CBD is one of over 100 compounds, known as cannabinoids, found in cannabis (

 It’s the second most abundant cannabinoid — after tetrahydrocannabinol (THC) — and composes up to 40% of the plant’s extract (

 Unlike THC, CBD does not have psychoactive effects, meaning that it does not cause a high (